geeklog/spider.cli/README.md

 This is a spider for command line.

 This package is open source now, if you found any problems, welcome to open issues on [Github](https://github.com/geeklog/spider.cli).
-Stars would be appreciated.;
+Stars would be appreciated.

 ## Installation